gtempesta/superhi-js-for-designers/README.md

   bodyTag.style.backgroundColor = pageContent.background;
 }
 ```
-This was a primitive version of the modern frameworks, in which the UI responds to the changes in the state, and was implemented using `getters` and `setters`.
+This was inspired by the modern frameworks, in which the UI responds to the changes in the state, and was implemented using `getters` and `setters`.

 ```js
 get pageNumber() {